 When you want to do this: Operating System Version Install this software: See page: Save images to a computer and view them there manually Windows 7 / Windows Vista / Windows XP / Windows 2000 Installation not required.
 122 Play movies Windows 7 / Windows Vista / Windows XP / Windows 2000 Installation not required. • Windows Media Player, which is already installed on most computers, can be used for playback. • If your computer is running Windows 2000 and does not have DirectX 9.0c or higher installed, download DirectX from the Microsoft DirectX site and install it on your computer.
 125 Edit movies Windows 7 / Windows Vista / Windows XP / Windows 2000 Use commercial software as required.
-Upload movie files to YouTube Windows 7 / Windows Vista / Windows XP (SP2/SP3) / Windows 2000 (SP4) YouTube Uploader for CASIO 126 Transfer images to the camera Windows 7 / Windows Vista / Windows XP / Windows 2000 Photo Transport 1.0 128 Play back, copy, and edit Dynamic Photo moving subjects (animated characters) Windows 7 / Windows Vista (SP1) / Windows XP (SP3) Dynamic Photo Manager 130 View the User's Guide Windows Vista / Windows XP (SP2/SP3) / Windows 2000 (SP4) Adobe Reader 8 (Not required if already installed.)
+Upload movie files to YouTube Windows 7 / Windows Vista / Windows XP (SP2/SP3) / Windows 2000 (SP4) YouTube Uploader for CASIO 126 Transfer images to the camera Windows 7 / Windows Vista / Windows XP / Windows 2000 Photo Transport 1.0 128 View the User's Guide Windows Vista / Windows XP (SP2/SP3) / Windows 2000 (SP4) Adobe Reader 8 (Not required if already installed.)
 130

-\ YouTube Uploader for CASIO, Photo Transport, and Dynamic Photo Manager will not run under 64-bit versions of Windows OS.
+^{} YouTube Uploader for CASIO and Photo Transport will not run under 64-bit versions of Windows OS.